xilongzhou/lookahead_svbrdf/README.md

 Before running inference, please download:

 1. our pretrained model from this [link](https://drive.google.com/file/d/1TvuTHtJQt8oTbLUiZ4_-mdORanDRlB-j/view?usp=share_link)
-2. centered lighting real dataset with MaterialGAN and ours without ground truth [link](https://drive.google.com/file/d/1eggbsN5adCxBgiSzPyBXL0jBWv8aOEdR/view?usp=share_link)
+2. scaled real dataset with MaterialGAN and our dataset with ground truth [link](https://drive.google.com/file/d/1eggbsN5adCxBgiSzPyBXL0jBWv8aOEdR/view?usp=share_link)

-please save the download model to `./ckpt/' and extract data to the root path:
+please save the download model to `./ckpt/' and extract data to './dataset':

 To run inference on our and MaterialGAN's dataset with ground truth, please use this command: